ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 1. It fulfills the minimum requirements.
 2. It will compile and work.

 Try it.
-Add it to a page.
-You won't see anything because it has no html output.
+You won't see anything because it has no visible html output.

 ```csharp
 public class TotallyMinimal : IComponent